garrandall/popular-music-data/tracks/let-s-twist-again-chubby-checker.md

 Come on let's twist again,
 Like we did last summer!
-Yeaaah, let's twist again,
+Yeah, let's twist again,
 Like we did last year!

 Do you remember when,
 Things were really hummin',
-Yeaaaah, let's twist again,
+Yeah, let's twist again,
 Twistin' time is here!

 Heeee, and round and round and up and down we go again!
 Oh, baby, make me know you love me sooooo,
 And then:

 Twist again,